 This fact sheet has been prepared for the Canadian Psychological Association (CPA) with information from the Recommendations for the Legalization Cannabis in Canada, a position paper prepared for the CPA by its Task Force on the Legalization of Cannabis.

 Your opinion matters!
-Please contact us with questions or comments about any of the Psychology Works Fact Sheets by sending an email to: firstname.lastname@example.org
+Please contact us with any questions or comments about any of the Psychology Works Fact Sheets: email@example.com

 Canadian Psychological Association